nh0627/CodingTest/JavaScript/FunctionalProgramming/index.md

 ```

 #### Closure
 A function accesses a variable defined outside of the function scope, which is the scope of the parent.
+Beneficial for memory efficiency✔
 > There is no clear way to create private methods in JS, but the closure can ‘private’ the methods.

 ```